-There is some evidence that hearing evidence virtually, versus in-person, can impact the apparent authenticity and credibility of a witness.
+There is some evidence that hearing testimony virtually, versus in-person, can impact the apparent authenticity and credibility of a witness.
 One way to combat this is to ensure the witness is in good lighting, easy to see and easy to hear.
 In addition, it may be wise to have a witness show the room in which they are testifying before they give their evidence, to show that they do not have additional notes or individuals providing them with evidence or coaching.
-Having the witness' camera pulled back, so that a broader view is allowed which includes their upper body and the table in front of them, can make it easier for a Hearing Tribunal to evaluate a witness's evidence. document, or consulting with someone off-screen), it should be addressed by the Hearing Tribunal as soon as it is noticed so that the witness can have an opportunity to explain the conduct.
-This is preferable to having the witness' evidence tainted by the suspicion of coaching.
+Having the witness' camera pulled back, so that a broader view is allowed which includes their upper body and the table in front of them, can make it easier for a decision-maker(s) to evaluate a witness's evidence.